Monroe Doctrine: Criticism

 Historians have observed that while the doctrine contained a commitment to resist further European colonialism in the Americas, it resulted in some aggressive implications for U.S. foreign policy, since there were no limitations on its own actions mentioned within it.
 Historian Jay Sexton notes that the tactics used to implement the doctrine were modeled after those employed by European imperial powers during the 17th and 18th centuries.
 American historian William Appleman Williams, seeing the doctrine as a form of American imperialism, described it as a form of "imperial anti-colonialism".
 Noam Chomsky argues that in practice the Monroe Doctrine has been used by the U.S. government as a declaration of hegemony and a right of unilateral intervention over the Americas.

+Use in Australia

+Australia's foreign policy position of opposing threatening powers in the Pacific islands in the early 1900s has been described by Otto von Bismarck, Alfred Deakin, Billy Hughes, and several historians as the "Australasian Monroe Doctrine", "Australian Monroe Doctrine", or the "Pacific Monroe Doctrine".

+The term has been revived by commentators in the 2020s, following Australia's shift to the Pacific due to perceived influence from China.